 The proprietary ProASIC3E architecture provides granularity comparable to standard-cell ASICs.
-The ProASIC3E device consists of five distinct and programmable architectural features (Figure 1-1):
+The ProASIC3E device consists of five distinct and programmable architectural features (Figure 1-1 on page 1-3):

 - FPGA VersaTiles

-- Dedicated FlashROM
+- Dedicated FlashROM memory

 - Dedicated SRAM/FIFO memory

-- Extensive CCCs and PLLs
+- Extensive clock conditioning circuitry (CCC) and PLLs

 - Pro I/O structure

 The FPGA core consists of a sea of VersaTiles.
-Each VersaTile can be configured as a three-input logic function, a D-flip-flop (with or without enable), or a latch by programming the appropriate Flash switch interconnections.
-The versatility of the ProASIC3E core tile as either a three-input lookup table (LUT) equivalent or as a D-flip-flop/latch with enable allows for efficient use of the FPGA fabric.
-The VersaTile capability is unique to the Actel ProASIC family of third-generation architecture Flash FPGAs.
+Each VersaTile can be configured as a three-input logic function or as a D-flip-flop (with or without enable), or as a latch by programming the appropriate Flash switch interconnections.
+The versatility of the ProASIC3E core tile as either a three-input look-up-table (LUT) equivalent or as a D-flip-flop/latch with enable allows for efficient use of the FPGA fabric.
+The VersaTile capability is unique to the Actel ProASIC families of Flash-based FPGAs.
 VersaTiles are connected with any of the four levels of routing hierarchy.
 Flash switches are distributed throughout the device to provide nonvolatile, reconfigurable interconnect programming.
 Maximum core utilization is possible for virtually any design.

-In addition, extensive on-chip programming circuitry allows for rapid, single-voltage (3.3 V) programming of ProASIC3E devices via an IEEE 1532 JTAG interface.
+In addition, extensive on-chip programming circuitry allows for rapid, single-voltage (3.3 V) programming of the ProASIC3E devices via an IEEE 1532 JTAG interface.

-Figure 1-1 • ProASIC3E Device Architecture Overview
+Figure 1-1 • Device Architecture Overview